phpMan > man > MULTIPATH.CONF(5)

 delay_watch_checks

 This option is deprecated, and mapped to san_path_err_forget_rate.
-If
+If this

-san_path_err_forget_rate and san_path_err_threshold options, and "Shaky
+and san_path_err_threshold options, and "Shaky paths detection" below for

 The default is: no